 Mornings in Jackson Hole

 A breakfast at Persephone Bakery is the perfect start to any summer day in Jackson.
-Persephone is a popular tourist destination spot, and with good reason.
-Their selection of clean and locally-sourced menu offerings are sure to be a delight to the palate of any age of diner.
+Persephone is a popular tourist destination spot and with good reason.
+Their selection of clean and locally-sourced menu offerings are sure to be a delight to the palate for any age of diner.
 We highly recommend sharing the sweet potato and brussel hash.
 Don’t forget a gluten-free cookie for the road before you leave.

 Taggart Lake hike + Picnic

 If your family are early risers, we recommend beating the crowds to Taggart Lake and enjoying some early morning solitude on the lake with a picnic of complex carbs and assorted breakfast items.
 As always when exploring in Grand Teton National Park, remember to bring bear spray and plenty of water.
 You can expect this hike to take between an hour and a half to two hours roundtrip when hiking with children.
 Bring a camera to capture some of the incredible memories and views you will experience lake side.

 The pathways system in Jackson is a comprehensive network of sidewalks off-road that provide safe and convenient access to schools, neighborhoods, and the town of Jackson.
 The system winds all throughout town from Southpark to Smith’s, alongside many of the parks, and into the town of Jackson and toward the national park entrance in Moose, Wyoming.
 Taking advantage of this public feature will be sure to enhance the sense of adventure on your trip.
 There are various bike rental shops in the town of Jackson that are happy to accommodate the needs of your family.